jimniels/blog/posts/2022-04-19-ordering-css-delcarations.md

 If you came into a codebase where all the declarations were sorted alphabetically, you’d assume meaning and intent in that choice.
 And if you then came across a set of declarations that weren’t ordered alphabetically, you’d likely assume one of two things about the code: 1) a careless mistake was made, or 2) there’s some good underlying reason for the pattern-breaking order.

 When you find CSS written with care, it reinforces that CSS is worthy of writing with care.
-And care matters in CSS because, as we’ve seen, property delcaration order matters.
+And care matters in CSS because, as we’ve seen, property declaration order matters.